 The short answer is no. You do need some money but it might surprise you that you don’t need a ton of money to start a homestead.
 Ingenuity, hard work and a lot of sweat goes a long way.
-But at the end of the day, you will need at least some money.
+But at the end of the day, no, you can’t start a homestead with no money.

 When we started our homestead, we had about $2,000.
 Considering the amount of work we needed to do?
-It was not a lot of money and I was panicking because I thought we needed all the things to get everything done.
+It was not a lot of money and I was panicking.
+I thought we needed all the things to get everything done, RIGHT NOW.
 Thankfully, between working a ton of overtime we have been able to slowly grow our homestead over the last year.
+Keyword is slowly.

 How much do you need?

 I would say a good rule of thumb to moderately build your homestead is $1,000 per acre to start.
 That doesn’t mean if you don’t have that $1,000 you can’t buy a homestead.
 But $1,000 is a good way to get started on a fair amount of projects without freaking out when you have to go back to the hardware store for the 15x in two days.

 Also, depending on the state of your homestead, you may need to do a lot of manual labor before you can even get to work on any big projects.
 When we first moved in, we had to pull tons of debris from the homestead.
 Fencing, barbed wire, posts, random pieces of wood with nails sticking out of them, etc. Even a burned out freezer was just hanging out.